 So, which one is the best?

-For others, having everything available at one single place without the need to go look for extra tools is exactly what they are looking for.
+For others, having everything available in one single place without the need to go looking for extra tools is exactly what they're looking for.

 In general, however, our community seems in agreement that large back-end projects can more often benefit from the flexibility of Mocha in terms of configuration and ad-hoc external library choice.

-On the other hand, if speed of test running is of the essence, the advantage of flexibility of Mocha needs to be seriously weighed against the decisively superior speed of the Jest runner.
+On the other hand, if speed of test running is of importance, the advantage of the flexibility of Mocha needs to be seriously weighted against the decisively superior speed of the Jest runner.